On This Page

 Authorized practice settings

 RNs with the authority to prescribe can only do so in practice settings or facilities where RN prescribing is authorized by law and permitted by the employer.
-The Public Hospitals Act does not enable RNs to prescribe medications in hospital settings.
+The Public Hospitals Act does not permit RNs to prescribe medications in hospital settings.

 Employers are responsible for determining the roles and responsibilities of their employees, including determining whether nurses can perform certain activities and procedures in the practice setting.
 RNs are expected to consult with their employers to confirm that prescribing is permitted in the practice setting.